1948 Summer Olympics: Television coverage

 The opening ceremony and over 60 hours of Games coverage was broadcast live on BBC television, which was then officially available only in the London area.
-However, the BBC's transmissions could be received much further away in the right conditions, and some of the Games was watched by at least one viewer in the Channel Islands.
+However, the BBC's transmissions could be received much further away in the right conditions, and some of the Games were watched by at least one viewer in the Channel Islands.
 The BBC's official report on the coverage estimated that an average of half a million viewers watched each of their Olympic broadcasts.
 The BBC paid £1,000 for the broadcasting rights.

 Of the live television coverage, only a small section of the opening ceremony broadcast still exists in the archives.
-However, various filmed reports shot for the BBC's Television Newsreel programme do also still exist.
+However, various filmed reports shot for the BBC's Television Newsreel program do also still exist.

 Sports

 The 1948 Summer Olympics featured 136 medal events, covering 23 disciplines in 17 different sports and in arts.

 In the list below, the number of events in each discipline is noted in parentheses.